lukewar/Errands/README.md

 # Errands
 Quick and simple way of running sequential asynchronous tasks.

-Errands originated from need to simplify creation of integration tests.
-Those tests consist of multiple sequential operations, where each step depends on results from previous step.
-Altho tests use case is not the only one that Errands could be used.
+Need for Errands came while building integration tests suite for [Tunsgten](https://tungstenapp.com) project.
+Usually those tests consist of multiple sequential operations, where each step depends on results from previous step.
+Nevertheless testing usecase is not the only one that Errands could be used for.

 Note: Errands and [PromisKit](https://github.com/mxcl/PromiseKit) share similarities in functionality.
 Errands put strong focus on creating custom operations quicker in expense of being less powerful.